RiccardoBona17/RiccardoBona17/README.md

 - 👋 Hi, I’m @RiccardoBona17!
-- 👀 I’m passionate about how mindful data collection, elaboration and communication can drive impact on business decisions.eir businesses.
+- 👀 I’m passionate about how mindful data collection, elaboration and communication can drive impact on business decisions.
 - 💼 I work as a Data Analyst at ALDI, trying to get a hold on patterns and trends in the italian grocery retail market.
 - 🌱 I’m also attending a bootcamp focused on data analysis methodologies in corporate settings.
 - 💞️ I’m always looking for new people to collaborate with on data analysis and programming projects.